How to Treat Yellow Stool: Gastroenterologist Explains.

 1- IBS yellow stools.

-Learn more about HOW is IBS diagnosed.
+Learn more about HOW IBS is diagnosed.

 Learn more about IBS yellow stool.

-Tips to treat IBS yellow stool:
+Tips for treating IBS yellow stool:

 • Eliminate FODMAP foods containing short-chain sugars that can trigger your IBS diarrhea and yellow stool.
-FODMAPs refer to Fermentable Oligo-, Di-, and Monosaccharides, And Polyols.
+FODMAPs refer to Fermentable Oligo-, Di-, Monosaccharides, And Polyols.
 Learn more about the types of food you should avoid.

 • Try a soluble fiber supplement such as Psyllium (Metamucil).